tufts-bscs/tufts-reddit/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/CoolFeature`)
+3. Open an issues on the [issues](issues-url) board and tell us what you're working on
-3. Commit your Changes (`git commit -m 'Added some cool feature'`)
+4. Commit your Changes (`git commit -m 'Added some cool feature'`)
-4. Push to the Branch (`git push origin feature/CoolFeature`)
+5. Push to the Branch (`git push origin feature/CoolFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

 <!-- LICENSE -->